 Indian Patent & Design Statistics Report – 2025

-Indian Patent & Design Statistics Report – 2025 Featured image for Indian Patent & Design Statistics Report – 2025
+Indian Patent & Design Statistics Report – 2025 Featured image for article: Indian Patent & Design Statistics Report – 2025

 BananaIP’s Indian Patent and Design Statistics Report 2024 highlights a 60% increase in patent publications, a 15% drop in grants, and reduced examination rates.
 Delhi and Chennai emerge as top contributors to filings, showcasing trends in India’s evolving IP landscape.